Inglewood Oil Field: History

 Oil has been known in the Los Angeles basin since prehistoric times.
 Not far from the Inglewood field, the La Brea Tar Pits are a surface expression of the Salt Lake Oil Field; crude oil seeps to the surface along a fault, biodegrading to asphalt.
 The native inhabitants of the region used the tar for many purposes, including as a sealant, and the first European settlers found similar uses.
 In the mid-19th century, oil had become a valuable commodity as an energy source, commencing a period of exploration and discovery for its sources.
 By the 1890s, prospectors were drilling for oil in the basin, and in 1893 the first large field – the Los Angeles City Oil Field, adjacent and underneath the then-small city of Los Angeles – became the largest oil producer in the state.
 Oil companies began finding other rich fields not far away, such as the Beverly Hills and Salt Lake fields.
-In the 1920s drillers began exploring the long band of hills along the Newport–Inglewood Fault zone, suspecting it was an anticlinal structure capable of holding oil, and they were not disappointed, as the huge fields along the zone were discovered one after another: the Huntington Beach Oil Field in 1920, the Long Beach Oil Field in 1921, the Dominguez Oil Field in 1923, and both the Inglewood Oil Field and Rosecrans fields in 1924.DOGGR, p.
-429, etc.
+In the 1920s drillers began exploring the long band of hills along the Newport–Inglewood Fault zone, suspecting it was an anticlinal structure capable of holding oil, and they were not disappointed, as the huge fields along the zone were discovered one after another: the Huntington Beach Oil Field in 1920, the Long Beach Oil Field in 1921, the Dominguez Oil Field in 1923, and both the Inglewood Oil Field and Rosecrans fields in 1924.

 The Baldwin Hills area had tempted drillers for years, but all early attempts to find oil were unsuccessful, probably because erosion and faulting made the anticlinal structure appear farther east than it really was.
 The first well to find oil was completed September 28, 1924 by Standard Oil Company, one of the predecessors of Chevron Corporation.
 Development of the field commenced rapidly but in a more orderly way than was usual for a Los Angeles Basin oil field.
 Peak production occurred less than a year after the first well was installed.
 The first companies to work the field were Associated Oil Company, California Petroleum Corporation, O.R.
 Howard & Company, Mohawk Oil and Gas Syndicate, Petroleum Securities Company, Shell Company of California, and Standard Oil Company of California.

 Production declined through the late 1920s and 1930s, as other fields came online and the Great Depression reduced demand.
 Production increased briefly in the war years of the 1940s before declining again.
 In 1953, the field operators began using waterflooding, the earliest enhanced oil recovery technique, to increase reservoir pressure and make oil extraction easier.
 In 1964 cyclic steaming, another enhanced recovery technique, began, resulting in a bulge in production through the 1960s before entering a period of steady decline that persisted until after 2000.